 I couldn’t stop thinking about what I overheard because it related to the subject of today’s post.
 When we’ve been deeply hurt and can’t forgive, it will lead to bitterness of heart.

-In an article in Psychology Today, Stephen Diamond, Ph.D., defines bitterness as “a chronic and pervasive state of smoldering resentment,” and deservedly regards it as “one of the most destructive and toxic of human emotions.”
+The problem with bitterness is that, even though your anger and resentment may be justified, it will destroy you.
+Stephen Diamond, Ph.D., describes bitterness as “a chronic and pervasive state of smoldering resentment,” and deservedly regards it as “one of the most destructive and toxic of human emotions.”

 He says, ” if we repeatedly ruminate over how we’ve been victimized, our “nursing” our wrongs may eventually come to define some essential part of who we are.
 Take hold of our very personality.
 And so we’ll end up becoming victims not so much of anyone else but, principally, of ourselves.”